BHznJNs/pystand-build/README.md

-# pystand-build
+# PyStand build

-Deploy your Python project with PyStand!
+Automatically deploy your Python project with PyStand!